 We came across a situation where we had to use the wp_update_post() WordPress function to insert custom posts from another database.
 This function is the best to use since it create not only the posts, but also generate the "post_name".
 The basic code for calling this function is the following:

 $post_id = wp_insert_post(array('post_author'=>1, 'post_title'=>$post_title, 'post_type'=>$post_type, 'post_status'=>'publish'));

-Basically when the post_status is set to “publish”, this function do a lot of other things that make it super slow when you have a lot of posts in your wp_posts tables.
-The more posts you get, the slower this function seem to me.
+Basically when the post_status is set to "publish", this function do a lot of other things that make it super slow when you have a lot of posts in your "wp_posts" tables.
+The more posts you get, the slower this function seems to be.

 And to call the same functions with the opposite boolean value at the end of the loop, like this:

 And no there is no mistake the "wp_defer_term_counting" is set to false to keep the term counting to false.
 The function name is actually misleading.
 Using these functions has speed up our import by at least 10 times !
 If you have a better solution please let us know!